 In a six-story SoHo building in New York City, a WeWork space mirrors a hip-hop playground.
 A red street sign hangs on the wall that reads "Once again I reveal the skill, money's growin' like grass with the mass appeal," a lyric from Da Youngstas' Qu'ran from the hip-hop group's 1992 track "Pass da Mic."
 Tupac is playing in the speakers and Nas is talking business with Peter Bittenbender, the CEO of media and content company Mass Appeal.

-Billboard sat down recently with Nas, Bittenbender and WeWork vice chairman Michael Gross to talk about the customized space, the projects Mass Appeal is currently working on and an update on the highly anticipated Life Is Good follow-up.
+Last Thursday (April 6), Billboard sat down with Nas, Bittenbender and WeWork vice chairman Michael Gross to talk about the customized space, the projects Mass Appeal is currently working and an update on the highly anticipated Life Is Good follow-up.

 Nas, how did you infuse Mass Appeal's ethos into this space?